carpentries/instructor-training/episodes/14-live.md

 >> *split-attention effect* we
 >> [discussed earlier]({{ page.root }}{% link _episodes/05-memory.md %}#why-guided-practice-is-important).
 >> This is why it is
->> very important that instructors first explain what they're going to do, then
+>> very important that instructors first explain what they are going to do, then
 >> say what they are typing as they type it, and then
 >> explain what they did again afterwards.
 >> * It may take a bit of practice for instructors to